stoianmihail/DeepBible/README.md

 # DeepBible

 DeepBible offers insights into the structure of the Bible, such as the PageRank of its chapters, based on the cross-references between them.
 Next idea: Return the correlation between the Bible and a given speech.
-This is especially useful when one forgets a certain statement, but he does know the idea behind it.
+This is especially useful when one forgets a certain verse, but not the idea behind it.
+At that moment, instead of distorting the original meaning, one could use Speech2Bible, which would immediately recognize the verse one has in mind.

 ## Installation